bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/sha256sum.md

 sha256sum Some text ^D

-echo -n “Hello World” | sha256sum
+echo -n "Hello World” | sha256sum

 To verify if a hash (checksum) is correct if a hash-file is provided:
 =====================================================================